 Night dives always show us an entirely new world.
-The scene changes as day creatures retire, and nocturnal organisms emerge, even a simple dive site looks different at night.
+The scene changes as day creatures retire and nocturnal organisms emerge; even a simple dive site looks different at night.
 When you make a day dive, you usually scan the entire dive site looking at your surroundings.
-At night, you see only the area of the dive site that is lit by your light, and this forces you to slow down and concentrate on that one area.
+At night, you see only the dive site area lit by your light, which forces you to slow down and concentrate on that one area.

 We usually do our night dives at the area of Pelican Rock, where the darkness brings out all kinds of fascinating marine life such as Lobsters, Crabs, Sea Worms, Stingrays, and octopuses.